atorresg/ATG-Bootstraps/README.md

 When should I use this?
 --------------------------------------

-At those projects which meet the followings:
+At those projects which meet the followings needs:

 1. Short time projects (from minutes to a few days).
 2. High browser compatibility standards (IE6+)
 3. Responsive capable
+4. Nice css3/html5 functionalities

 What does this include?
 --------------------------------------